Dialogues of the Gods: Dialogue IV: Ganymede and Zeus

 Zeus has just abducted Ganymede from earth, and the youth is distressed, asking to be returned and revealing his shock that the eagle who took him has transformed into a man.
 Zeus explains that he is neither an eagle nor a man, but the king of the gods.
 Ganymede questions whether Zeus is Pan, who is highly esteemed by his family, and expresses his belief that Zeus is merely a kidnapper.
 Zeus identifies himself as the god of thunder, which initially confuses Ganymede.

 Ganymede protests that if he is not returned, wolves will devour the sheep he is supposed to guard.
 Zeus tries to reassure him, explaining that as a god, he no longer needs to concern himself with sheep.
 Despite this, Ganymede laments his fate and the life he is leaving behind as a mortal.
 Zeus tells him that his new role will be to serve nectar to the gods and spend the night with him.

-Ganymede seems unaware of the implications of sharing a bed with Zeus, recalling that as a child he would sleep with his father, who often complained about Ganymede kicking him and would send him to his mother’s bed instead.
+Ganymede seems unaware of the implications of sharing a bed with Zeus, recalling that as a child he would sleep with his father, who often complained about Ganymede kicking him and would send him to his mother's bed instead.
 Zeus, unbothered by this, assures Ganymede that he will be kissed anyway and instructs Hermes to offer Ganymede some ambrosia to make him immortal, and to explain how to serve the ambrosia properly.

 Dialogue V: Hera and Zeus (I)

-Hera complains to Zeus that since he kidnapped the boy from Mount Ida, he has been neglecting her.
+Hera complains to Zeus that ever since he kidnapped Ganymede from Mount Ida, he has been neglecting her.
 Zeus is taken aback by this, and Hera explains that it is unbecoming for the king of the gods to forsake his wife for mortal women.
 She is especially aggrieved by Ganymede, whom Zeus has brought to Olympus and appointed as his cup-bearer, effectively replacing Hebe and Hephaestus.
 (Note: Hephaestus is mentioned serving the gods nectar in the Iliad.)
 Hera is further upset by Zeus's frequent public displays of affection towards Ganymede, including kissing him at every opportunity.
 Zeus responds that if he allowed Hera to kiss Ganymede as well, she would understand why he prefers those kisses over even nectar.
 Their argument continues with Hera accusing Zeus of dishonouring her, while Zeus defends his decision to keep Ganymede on Olympus.
 He tells her that her jealousy only intensifies his affection and instructs Ganymede to give him two kisses, instead of just one, when he serves him.